Fundraising campaign

 This history that these archives represent is our legacy and we ask you to help us to reach our goal of putting this legacy online by 2025.

-You can also contribute by volunteering to assist us in the scanning and indexation of the archives, an ideal opportunity to get to know more about the origins of voicework at the Roy Hart Centre.
+You can also contribute by volunteering your time to assist us in the scanning and indexation of the archives and learn more about the origins of voice work at the Roy Hart Centre.
 Please contact Paula Molinari at archecom@centreroyhart.org for further information.

 Roy Hart Theatre Archives